aoimedia/simplr/readme.md

 View this project at: http://simplr.elmnt.com

-####A lightweight, no-float grid & typography starter kit with a minified build CSS file of just 3KB.
+####A lightweight, no-float grid & typography starter kit with a minified build CSS file of 3.3KB.

 It's always a work in progress.